krisnagoda/kickstarter-analysis/README.md

 Understand how other campaigns performed based on launch date and goal.

 ### Purpose
-Use data to drive understanding of campaign outcomes to increase campaign success.
+Use data to drive insight into campaign outcomes to increase campaign success.

 ### Analysis of Outcomes Based on Launch Date